ga-wdi-exercises/ttmar/readme.md

 - When the second through fifth links are clicked, the relevant part of the song should be displayed. *(Hint: Notice that the `href` of the third link isn't `#`.
 Maybe some kind of default action should be prevented...)

 ## BONUS!

-- Vote on a mini-lesson for this Friday - http://www.tricider.com/brainstorming/3OpX29QqqRJ
 - When the last link is clicked, one line of the chorus should be displayed.
 Each subsequent click should display an additional line of the chorus until all 6 lines are displayed.